-Historically, high-level technicians, employees who submit a high individual income tax or social insurance rate or who work in specific positions in certain geographic locations have received favorable treatment, such as not having to wait the full seven years to apply for their Shanghai hukou.
+Historically, high-level technicians, employees who submit a high China individual income tax or social insurance rate or who work in specific positions in certain geographic locations have received favorable treatment, such as not having to wait the full seven years to apply for their Shanghai hukou.

 Graduates who received their college education overseas are eligible to apply for their hukou when they return to Shanghai as long as they meet all of the necessary requirements.
 They have up to two years from the date they come back to Shanghai to take advantage of this option.

-Contact New Horizons Global Partners for Help
+Contact Horizons for Help